 Yes, Zoo Atlanta has a splash fountain!!
 Free with paid admission to the Zoo, this is a fabulous place to cool off before, during, and after enjoying the amazing wildlife around you.

 Eighteen spray jets are just enough to bring delight to even the youngest zoo enthusiast.
 So remember to pack a bathing suit and small towel, and enjoy 2 attractions in 1 at the Atlanta Zoo.
 Free with admission.

 If you happen to be traveling around the state of Georgia looking for a little respite from the summer heat, here are some fun splash pads from all over the state.

 Magnolia Springs State Park, Millen.
 This Georgia State Park added a splash pad for younger visitors and non-swimmers in 2015.
 When kids tire of the water, there are also three playgrounds.

 Jack Hill State Park, Reidsville.
 In addition to the spray fountains, stay cool by trying your hand at stand-up paddleboard, pedal boat, or the aquacycle.

 Little Ocmulgee State Park, McRae.
 Stay cool in the South Georgia heat with this spray ground with multiple elements shooting water from the ground.

-The River Walk, Rome.
-One block from downtown shopping and dining, adjacent to the scenic River Walk, is Rome’s splash fountain.
 For a more adventurous water experience, visit River Dog Paddle Co and ask about stand up paddle boarding on the river.
-Stay dry and learn a bit of local history at nearby Myrtle Hill Cemetery, there is a downloadable self guided app that’s ready anytime.
+Stay dry and learn a bit of local history at nearby Myrtle Hill Cemetery — there’s a downloadable self guided app that’s ready anytime.